Best Portable Ice Baths (2026)

 Plunge Air vs Tru Grit Inflatable

 Both are inflatable, chiller-optional plunges.
-Plunge Air feels sturdier and scored higher on ergonomics/durability in testing, but starts ~$1,200 [src5].
-Tru Grit is lighter (~38 lbs), packs into a backpack, and the tub alone is ~$899 — the better travel option, though the full chiller bundle jumps to ~$3,900 [src4].
+Plunge Air feels sturdier and scored higher on ergonomics/durability in testing, and the tub is now the cheaper entry at ~$499 [src5].
+Tru Grit is lighter (~38 lbs) and packs into a backpack, but the tub alone is ~$899 and the full chiller bundle jumps to ~$3,900 [src4].
+The price gap flipped in 2026: Plunge Air is now the value pick, Tru Grit the travel pick.

-Pick Plunge Air if: you want the most refined inflatable experience and the Plunge ecosystem.
+Pick Plunge Air if: you want the most refined inflatable at the lowest tub price and the Plunge ecosystem.

-Pick Tru Grit if: packability and a lower tub-only entry price matter most.
+Pick Tru Grit if: packability into a backpack matters more than the entry price.

 The Pod Company Standard vs The Cold Pod 88

 Both are insulated, collapsible, ice-only tubs from the same family of designs.
-The Pod Company Standard (~$54) is cheaper and chiller-compatible later, but smaller (84 gal) with thinner insulation; The Cold Pod 88 (~$125) holds cold a bit longer and is the more proven recommendation [src3, src7].
+The Pod Company Standard (~$38.60) is cheaper and chiller-compatible later, but smaller (84 gal) with thinner insulation; The Cold Pod 88 (~$87.69) holds cold a bit longer and is the more proven recommendation [src3, src7].
+With both under $90, the gap is now roughly a single restaurant meal.

 Pick The Pod Company Standard if: you want the lowest possible entry price or plan to add a chiller.